 A reboot of the Superman movie franchise, this film once again serves as an origin story for Superman with Henry Cavill starring as the Man of Steel.
 Directed by Zack Snyder, of 300 and Watchmen fame.
 Michael Shannon was cast as Superman's nemesis Zod in the film and Amy Adams was cast as Superman's love interest and Daily Planet reporter Lois Lane.
 The script was written by David Goyer and produced by Christopher Nolan, director of The Dark Knight Trilogy.
 The film was released on June 14, 2013.

-A sequel to the 2013 Man of Steel movie is currently in the works.
+A sequel to the 2013 Man of Steel movie.
 Henry Cavill is set to reprise his role as Superman/Clark Kent alongside Ben Affleck as Batman/Bruce Wayne and Gal Gadot as Wonder Woman/Diana Prince.
 Jesse Eisenberg has been cast as Superman's arch nemesis Lex Luthor and Amy Adams is also set to reprise her role as Lois Lane.
-The film is set to be released on March 25th, 2016.
+The film was released on March 25th, 2016.

 For further details read Superman on comicvine's sister site Screened.

 Starring George Reeves as Superman/Clark Kent with Phyllis Coates as Lois Lane in season one before being replaced by Noel Neill for the remainder of the series.
 From 1952-1953 the show was shot in black and white, and every season after was shot in color.
 The series follows Superman's Adventures against mobsters, mad scientists and thugs, as well as dangers that do not pertain to humans such as asteroids and machines that went haywire.
 It also shows the transition he goes through as Clark Kent, mild-mannered reporter and Superman, the people's champion.
 Lex Luthor and Brainiac did not make an appearance in the series.